silvanshade/firefox-librebar/README.md

 **WARNING:** Currently, this has only been tested on Gnome Linux.
 However, it does seem to work fine for others.

 #### In Firefox
 - Firstly, make sure you are on the latest firefox stable version.
+ESR & other editions may not work as intended.
 1. Visit `about:config`
     - Search for `toolkit.legacyUserProfileCustomizations.stylesheets`, set it to **true**
 2. Visit `about:support`